 ELINKA & sinovi is a company that sells integrated computer equipment in Slovenia and abroad.
 For more than 30 years they have been an importer and partner for leading hardware and software manufacturers such as Lenovo, 3M, IBM, ELO Touch, Targus and Overland-Tandberg.
 The family company, ZELINKA & sinovi Zastopanje in trgovina d.o.o., was founded by Martin Zelinka in 1988, when Slovenia was still part of Yugoslavia.
-Martin retired in 2012 and his mission is continued by his sons, Luka and Jurij, and his grandson Leo.
+Although Martin retired in 2012, he remains owner of the company, while his mission is continued by his sons, Luka and Jurij, and his grandson Leo.
 The younger son Jurij was part of ZELINKA & sinovi until 2021, when part of the company became its own entity, Zelinka LS d.o.o., and he took over its ownership.
 ZELINKA & sinovi has had an AAA credit rating every year since establishment, which is true of only 1.75% of Slovenian companies.